syepesc/iclash/README.md

 # Iclash

-The goal of this project is to develop a web application that empowers Clash of Clans players and clan managers with access to rich historical data and valuable insights.
-By visualizing player performance, clan war history, and Clan War League statistics.

-## 🛡️ About Clash of Clans

 Clash of Clans is a widely popular mobile strategy game where players build and upgrade their villages by collecting resources—primarily through attacking other players.
 While the game features many mechanics, iClash focuses on a selected subset that provides rich, structured data:

 - Player Profiles.